-- When you plan with Google Maps, increase the driving time that is suggested with at least 1/3rd.
+- When you plan with Google Maps, increase the driving time suggested by at least 30%.

-- Be careful with adopting tour operators trip itineraries for your self-drive trip.
-Some itineraries are very ambitious counting on experienced Kenyan drivers who can drive 10+ hours in a day, and are used to the Kenyan driving style (which is sometimes a bit (usually) crazy).
-This is not something you want to do when you self-drive.
+- Be careful with adopting tour operators' trip itineraries for your self-drive trip.
+Some itineraries are very ambitious, counting on experienced Kenyan drivers who can drive 10+ hours in a day, and are used to the Kenyan driving style - which is sometimes (usually) a bit crazy.
+This is not something you want to do when driving yourself.

 - You can use our suggested itineraries as a guideline for your trip

-- Make sure you plan for your fuel stops in advance.
-Not all parks have a fuel stations inside the parks.
-And often the fuel stations (found at the expensive lodges) are out of stock or service.
+- Make sure you plan fuel stops in advance.
+Not all national parks have a fuel stations inside them, and often the fuel stations (found at the expensive lodges) are out of stock or service.

-- Mpole Mpole (slowly slowly) is a lifestyle in Kenya.
-Expect that everything is taking a while; from fuel stops to entering parks, crossing the border etc etc.
+- 'Pole pole' (slowly slowly) is a lifestyle in Kenya.
+Expect that everything will take a while; from fuel stops to entering parks, crossing the border, etc.

-- Your roadtrip is best enjoyed when you believe that the adventure lies in the journey itself, and that the destination is not the end goal...
+- A roadtrip is best enjoyed when you believe that the adventure lies in the journey itself, and that the destination is not the end goal...